Are You Controlling or Loving Yourself?By Dr. Margaret Paul

 Let's take the example of Karl, who is a high-powered executive in a large accounting firm.
 Karl has had a heart attack and is supposed to watch his diet.
-Right after his heart attack, he did well avoiding sugar, fats, and overeating, but after six months or so, he found himself struggling with his food plan.
-In our counseling session, Karl told me he was upset with himself for having a big desert as well as a big meal the night before.
+Right after his heart attack, he did well avoiding sugar and processed food, but after six months or so, he found himself struggling with his food plan.
+In our counseling session, Karl told me he was upset with himself for having a big desert as well as a big unhealthy meal the night before.
 I asked Karl to put himself back into the situation and recreate what he had been feeling.

 "Well, I was out to dinner with one of our biggest clients.
 He asked me a question and I didn't remember the facts, so I couldn't answer him.
 As soon as this happened, that voice came into my head telling me that I'm stupid, that I should have remembered it and 'What's the matter with me anyway?'"

 "What did you feel as soon as you judged yourself?"
 I asked.